dockermgeo/k8s-conretcreator/README.md

 ##### Stable-Version: 2.6

-The ConRetCreator is a tool to manage your enivronments in your k8-store as kubernetes or openshift.
+The ConRetCreator is a tool to manage your enivronments in your k8-store as kubernetes or openshift without a local installation of kubctl or oc.
 It will help you to create sets of secrets and configmaps from a defined set as yamlinut.
 If a value is empty, CLI will ask you interactive for this value or take it from exported ENV-Variable.